 - Continuing with all member group meetings via web or teleconference

-Last week (19 March), CEO Dave Dalton commented on the effect of COVID-19 on the glass industry:
+On 19 March, CEO Dave Dalton commented on the effect of COVID-19 on the glass industry:

 “Of course, the UK glass industry is deeply concerned about the impact of the COVID-19 virus on the market and their longer-term position should this situation endure for months rather than weeks.